sigma-py/pacopy/README.md

         return

     def inner(self, a, b):
+        """The inner product of the problem.
+Can be numpy.dot(a, b), but factoring in the mesh width stays true to the PDE.
+        """
         return numpy.dot(a, self.H * b)

     def norm2_r(self, a):
+        """The norm in the range space; used to determine if a solution has been found.
+        """
         return numpy.dot(a, a)

     def f(self, u, lmbda):
+        """The evaluation of the function to be solved
+        """
         out = self.A.dot(u) - lmbda * numpy.exp(u)
         out[0] = u[0]
         out[-1] = u[-1]
         return out

     def df_dlmbda(self, u, lmbda):
+        """The function's derivative with respect to the parameter.
+Used in Euler-Newton continuation.
+        """
         out = -numpy.exp(u)
         out[0] = 0.0
         out[-1] = 0.0
         return out

     def jacobian_solver(self, u, lmbda, rhs):
+        """A solver for the Jacobian problem.
+        """
         M = self.A.copy()
         d = M.diagonal().copy()
         d -= lmbda * numpy.exp(u)